 Work Placement Awards

-The 40-week Award for Excellence and the 10-week Ashton Hill Awards offer new and emerging architectural glass artists the chance to develop their practical skills for a career in stained glass.
+The 30-week Lever Award and the 15-week Ashton Hill Awards offer new and emerging architectural glass artists the chance to develop their practical skills for a career in stained glass.
 Successful candidates are offered funded placements in studios where they will gain mentored work experience from professional artists and conservators.
-Application and other details can be found using the following links: